xydrolase/Douban-UESTC-Library-Mashup-Mobile/README.markdown

 GAE driven website enhanced by douban.com and UESTC library Webpac system.
 Provides portal for searching your favorable books while fetching books reservation information simultaneously.

-> You could visit a deployed version of Douban-UESTC Library Mashup Mobile called "Pixian Douban" via http://dbutils.appspot.com/
+> You could visit a deployed version of Douban-UESTC Library Mashup Mobile called "Pixian Douban" via [http://dbutils.appspot.com/](http://dbutils.appspot.com/)
-> This project is being developed on the basis of Project libdb(http://tremblefrog.org/libdb/), which provides Bookmarklet/Greasemonkey script service.
+> This project is being developed on the basis of [Project libdb](http://tremblefrog.org/libdb/), which provides Bookmarklet/Greasemonkey script service.
 Yet this project mainly concerns a handy approach of accessing book information on your portalbe devices.

 You fill find a great convenience using the new website version of Douban-UESTC Library Mashup.
 Logging with your Google Accounts, we provide services to record your intended borrowing book list, to notify the deadline of borrowing, to automatically renew your books, and to sync your booklist on douban.com. (_some features are still under development_)